-The Creative Arts Excellence (CAX) Program at PBC sharpens the creative talents of artistic students through mentoring, practise and specialised training.
-The CAX Program provides a platform for students to broaden their skills by working collaboratively with other students, industry artists, teachers and guest professionals.
+The Selective Entry Creative Arts Program at PBC sharpens the creative talents of artistic students through mentoring, practise and specialised training.
+The Program provides a platform for students to broaden their skills by working collaboratively with other students, industry artists, teachers and guest professionals.

-The opportunities and experiences offered to CAX students are framed around the three A’s: Ambition, Artistry and Academia.
+The opportunities and experiences offered to Selective Entry Creative Arts students are framed around the three A’s: Ambition, Artistry and Academia.

 Extension of core Arts curriculum